Seven Tips for Cultivating Resilience: Part OneBy: Maja Egnell, Liza Jager, Jeff Kirschner and Nick Twyman

 Sometimes a leader operates under the assumption that responsibility for resolving challenges means taking on the tough stuff solo.
 They might see the act of asking for or accepting help as a weakness and, therefore, to be avoided.
 This can result in the opposite of resilience, creating unalleviated stress that has a negative impact on the ability to lead.
 A wise colleague recently told me that “challenge plus support equals resilience.”
 Accept the support that others are willing to give and proactively ask the right people for the right help.
 When people say "Let me know what I can do to support you," respond by requesting very specific assistance.
 It could be picking their brains over a meal or asking them to roll up their sleeves and go tactical on necessary tasks.
 Asking for help can be a humbling experience, especially for those in leadership roles, but in reality, it creates closer and more enduring bonds with others.
 Accepting someone's help is a symbol of both vulnerability and strength and can be inspiring and motivational to those around you.

-Up next: increasing resilience by staying in the moment and developing both mind and body.
+In Part 2 we discuss increasing resilience by staying in the moment and developing both mind and body.

 SIGN UP TO RECEIVE BLOG POSTS.